-The Safely Access the Rail Corridor course is suitable for individuals & companies who are new to rail.
+The Safely Access the Rail Corridor course is for individuals and companies who are new to rail and aims to provide you with knowledge and understanding of basic safety principles and basic track terminology.

 Please see our Training Calendar for upcoming course and locations or contact one of our team for full details on course content (02) 6924 1679 or email@example.com.

-This will be a one day course & you will be required to complete:
+This will be a one day course and you will be required to complete:

-It is imperative that you bring with you the following information/equipment when completing the ARTC, TfNSW, V/Line or Metro Courses:
+It is imperative that you bring with you the following information/equipment when completing the ARTC, TfNSW or VLine Courses:

 Upon successful completion of this course you will receive:

-Please refer to the Rail Industry Worker site for the listing of approved General Practitioners.
+Please refer to the Rail Industry Worker site for the listing of approved General Practitioners at https://www.riw.net.au/authorised-health-professionals/

 To receive your RIW Card you must register & provide the relevant documentations.